- Data Matching and Data Cleansing

 1. Data Collection

-3. Organization and Classification for Data Utilization
+3. Organization and Classification for Future Data Utilization

-The final step is the process of organizing and classifying the formatted data with strategic utilization in mind.
-For example, if you are performing a 3C analysis to create a new business, you must analyze the growth potential of the market you are considering entering, the market share of competitors, and the strengths and weaknesses of your own products from a broad perspective.
-Furthermore, to utilize customer information for marketing analysis, "data matching" (merging) is required to integrate customer information scattered across multiple databases.
-In this way, you organize and classify the necessary data according to objectives and departments, arranging it into a format that is easy to utilize within the business domain.
+The final step is the process of organizing and classifying the formatted data with strategic data utilization in mind.
+For example, if performing a 3C analysis for the purpose of creating a new business, one must analyze the growth potential of the market being considered for entry, the market share of competitors, and the strengths and weaknesses of one's own products from a bird's-eye view.
+Furthermore, to utilize customer information for marketing analysis, "data consolidation" (Meishi Sonar) is required to integrate customer information scattered across multiple databases.
+In this way, necessary data is organized and classified according to purpose and department, and formatted into a structure that is easy to utilize in business areas.

 Author